FahadYousafMahar/Gravity-PDF-Templates/README.md

 ### History
-When I was working for Registeration Letter / Data Sheet PDFs to be stored and emailed to users on my Wordpress Project, I couldn't find FREE Gravity PDF Templates so I made some and provided them to you on GitHub.
+When I was working for Registeration Letter / Data Sheet PDFs to be stored and emailed to users on my Wordpress Project,

+I couldn't find FREE Gravity PDF Templates so I made some and provided them to you on GitHub.

+You can save 20$ by using these Templates

 ## Getting Started
 These instructions will get you a copy of the project / Templates (specifically) with the gravity form used in examples to test and later on develop the templates on your localmachine or live wordpress site.